How To Fix Getwid Contact Form Not Sending Email

 Install the SMTP Plugin

-To start, go to the WP Mail SMTP account and under the Downloads tab, click on the orange Download WP Mail SMTP button to download the plugin file.
+After purchasing WP Mail SMTP, go to your WP Mail SMTP account.
+Click the Downloads tab, then click on the orange Download WP Mail SMTP button to download the plugin file.

 Download WP Mail SMTP to fix Elementor contact form not sending email